mattermost/mattermost-developer-documentation/site/content/contribute/more-info/mobile/developer-setup/_index.md

 {{</note>}}
 {{</tab>}}
 {{<tab "node-npm-windows">}}
+There are two available options for installing NodeJS on Windows:
-Download and install the package from the {{< newtabref href="https://nodejs.org/en/" title="NodeJS website" >}}
+- Download and install the package from the {{< newtabref href="https://nodejs.org/en/" title="NodeJS website" >}}
+- Using {{<newtabref title="NVM for Windows" href="https://github.com/coreybutler/nvm-windows">}}
 {{</tab>}}

 ### Install Watchman

 {{<newtabref href="https://facebook.github.io/watchman" title="Watchman">}} is a file watching program.
-When a file changes, Watchman triggers an action.
-For example, re-run a build command if a source file has changed.
+When a file changes, Watchman triggers an action, such as re-running a build command if a source file has changed.

 The minimum required version of Watchman is 4.9.0.

-{{<tabs "watchman-mac,macOS;watchman-linux,Linux;watchman-windows,Windows" "watchman-mac">}}
+{{<tabs "watchman" "watchman-mac,macOS;watchman-linux,Linux;watchman-windows,Windows" "watchman-mac">}}
 {{<tab "watchman-mac" "display: block;">}}
 To install Watchman using Homebrew, open a terminal and execute: